parvathic/ml-cifar10/README.md

-# CLassification of Cifar-10 DATASET using a Multi-Layer Perceptron model and a Convolutional Neural Network model.
+# Classification of Cifar-10 DATASET.

 The data set used for this project is CIFAR-10.
 It is a subset of a larger set of 80 million tiny images.
 For the purpose of this project, we’re using a 10 classifier dataset, which is split into 50’000 training images and 10’000 test images.
 It is split into 5 training batches and 1 test batch containing 1000 images randomly selected from each class